khirshah/arcgis-map-viewer/README.md

 The feature layer displays urban areas https://www.arcgis.com/home/item.html?id=2853306e11b2467ba0458bf667e1c584

+## Prerequisites for local run
+You will need to create an ArcGIS developer accound and generate an API key for yourself Here is the link: https://developers.arcgis.com/dashboard/

+Add a .env file to your project root folder and add the API key as follows:
+VITE_ARCGIS_API_KEY=<your api key here without quotaion marks>

 ## Install
 Clone the repository and in the project root folder run the following command from the terminal: